 The goal of the fellowship in Maternal Fetal Medicine at Massachusetts General Hospital is to train subspecialists in obstetrics and gynecology.
 Graduates will be able to manage complex problems related to pregnancy, as well as to investigate relevant basic science and clinical research questions.
 We expect our graduates to become busy and valued clinicians who will be leaders in our field.

 The Maternal Fetal Medicine Fellowship provides a broad education in all aspects of maternalfetal medicine.
 Training includes the basic science and physiology of pregnancy, ultrasound and prenatal diagnosis, management of medical and obstetrical complications of pregnancy and all aspects of labor, delivery and postpartum care.

 In addition, trainees will learn research design and statistical methods and complete a scholarly thesis.
 Through affiliated departments and services, fellows will receive education in obstetrical anesthesia, neonatology and critical care.
 Our institution's affiliation with Harvard Medical School allows for the opportunity for trainees to advance both the basic and clinical science of pregnancy.

 Candidates may apply through ERAS Fellowships, an online application service.
-To be considered for an interview, your completed application form with all applicable supporting documents must be received by Friday, May 24, 2014.
-Interview dates to be determined.
+To be considered for an interview, your completed application form with all applicable supporting documents must be received by May 22, 2015.
+Interview dates will be announced at a later time.

 Program Length: 3 years